Appealing a Denial

 Appealing a Dismissal

 If a student wishes to appeal a dismissal, please complete the form linked below.
 Please forward the completed form to the respective department; include any supporting documentation.
 We encourage students to attach a letter explaining the reason behind their appeal and why they believe the decision should be reevaluated rather than using the small space provided on the form.
 Students are asked to email the Graduate School that they are beginning the dismissal appeal process: firstname.lastname@example.org (attn: Ernest Smith), or fax a copy of the form to 229-245-3583.

 Graduate students who wish to appeal a dismissal must first discuss the issue with their professor.
-Further appeals are then directed, in order, to their professor's Department Head, college dean, and then the Dean of the Graduate School.
+Further appeals are then directed, in order, to their professor's Department Head, college dean, and then the Associate Provost of the Graduate School.

 Appealing the 7-year Rule for Coursework